10 Facts About Mark Twain’s ‘The Adventures of Huckleberry Finn’

-On its surface, Mark Twain's The Adventures of Huckleberry Finn is a straightforward story about a boy and a runaway slave floating down the Mississippi River.
+On its surface, Mark Twain’s The Adventures of Huckleberry Finn is a straightforward story about a boy and a freedom-seeking enslaved man floating down the Mississippi River.
 But underneath, the book—which was published in the U.S. on February 18, 1885—is a subversive confrontation of slavery and racism.
 It remains one of the most loved, and most banned, books in American history.

-1. Huckleberry Finn first appears in Tom Sawyer.
+Huckleberry Finn first appears as a character in Tom Sawyer.

 The Adventures of Huckleberry Finn is a sequel to Tom Sawyer, Twain’s novel about his childhood in Hannibal, Missouri.
 Huck is the “juvenile pariah of the village” and “son of the town drunkard,” Pap Finn.
 He wears cast-off adult clothes and sleeps in doorways and empty barrels.
 Despite this, the other children “wished they dared to be like him.”
 Huck also appears in Tom Sawyer, Detective, and Tom Sawyer Abroad.

 Twain once said that Huck is based on Tom Blankenship, a childhood friend whose father, Woodson Blankenship, was a poor drunkard and the likely model for Pap Finn.
 “In Huckleberry Finn I have drawn Tom Blankenship exactly as he was,” Twain wrote in his autobiography.
-“He was ignorant, unwashed, insufficiently fed; but he had as good a heart as ever any boy had."
-However, Twain may be exaggerating here.
+“He was ignorant, unwashed, insufficiently fed; but he had as good a heart as ever any boy had.”
+Twain might be exaggerating, though.
 In 1885, when the Minneapolis Tribune asked who Huck was based on, Twain indicated it was no single person: “I could not point you out the youngster all in a lump; but still his story is what I call a true story.”

-3. It took Mark Twain seven years to write The Adventures of Huckleberry Finn.
+It took Twain seven years to write The Adventures of Huckleberry Finn.

 Huckleberry Finn was written in two short bursts.
 The first was in 1876, when Twain wrote 400 pages that he told his friend he liked “only tolerably well, as far as I have got, and may possibly pigeonhole or burn” the manuscript.
 He stopped working on it for several years to write The Prince and the Pauper and Life on the Mississippi and to recharge in Germany.
 In 1882, Twain took a steamboat ride on the Mississippi from New Orleans to Minnesota, with a stop in Hannibal, Missouri.
 It must have inspired him, because he dove into finishing Huckleberry Finn.